jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/11 - Techvolution I - ANP.md

 The martial art community evolved.
 They held "no rules" tournaments and were fittingly rewarded with Nature's officially best martial art.
 The best martial art was none of them; or all of them.
 Meaning, the best fighters trained all techniques and used the ones they thought would defeat their opponent based on the exact moment they were fighting them.
 A large toolbox of techniques and an open mind to adapt proved to be the best martial art.
 Fighters soon embraced adaption and natural selection.
 This was the start of Mixed Martial Arts (MMA), a new sport that cherishes the evolution mantra "admit defeat and learn."
 And while boxers still punch the best, and kickboxers kick the best, evolution empowered MMA fighters will almost always beat them in a street fight.

 Red/blue ideologies are like non-MMA martial arts.
-They teach a limited number of techniques, limit themselves to their own rule book, and often think "the other side" is ignorant.
+They teach a limited number of techniques, limit themselves to their own rulebook, and often think "the other side" is ignorant.
 Ideologues even accuse non-believers of cheating after losing a debate or election.
 However, in their area of expertise like monetary policy, farm regulation, labor relations, red/blue have a massive reservoir of know-how.
 This single book can't replace all that knowledge.
 It would be laughable to suggest it could.

 But we still need a new ruling philosophy.
 One created from the lessons of evolution and digital tools old philosophies could not factor in.
 Hence why this book is about making human technological evolution, Techvolution, the most protected political right and responsibility today.
 There's no other way to enter into the Computer Age.